FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-launchpad-accelerator-ii-nfts.md

 **Lowered Price of Entry:** Because everyone pays the same entry price, the rare NFTs don't only go to the highest bidder with the most capital.

 The "Royale" comes from the term "battle royale," a system where the last player standing wins.
 Eliminations are done through a verifiable randomized system, ensuring that every step is transparent to all participants.

-### Learn more about Nifty Royale

-Want to find out about Nifty Royale?
-Their [project page](https://niftyroyale.com/) is the best place to go for more information.

 ## Chestr